Amos Lee: Personal life

 Amos Lee describes himself as being of mixed heritage; he admits he is not fully aware of his background.
 He maintains a residence in West Philadelphia.

 He took the stage name "Amos Lee" because he got sick of people mispronouncing his real name.

+He makes appearances on the Rights to Ricky Sanchez including recording the theme song and occasionally appears as the character of Tony Toni Tatone.

+His mother, step-father, and father always attended his early shows in Philadelphia around the year 2000, starting at the Tin Angel, a listening room where Amos Lee worked as a bartender.
+Fans also regularly saw them years later in New York City at various venues as his success was increasing.